 Firm performance data.
-To measure firm performance, we draw on data from Compustat's North America Annual Fundamentals database.
-We rely on two primary indicators of firm performance: Tobin's q as a measure of firm value and return on assets (ROA) as a measure of profitability.
-Tobin's q, also known as the Q ratio, is calculated as the market value of a company divided by the replacement cost of its assets (Kaldor, 1966).
-It is a measure of the market's expectation of a firm's growth potential, and can be thus understood as a forward-looking measure of intangible capabilities.
-ROA is a measure of profitability.
+We match employers on Indeed to stock tickers and link them to data from Compustat's North America Annual Fundamentals database.
+Following prior literature (e.g., Huang et al., 2015; Moniz, 2017; Symitsi et al., 2018), we rely on two primary indicators of firm performance: Tobin's q as a measure of firm value and return on assets (ROA) as a measure of profitability.
+We winsorized our main outcome variables at the 1st and 99th percentiles in order to reduce the influence of outliers

+ROA is measured as earnings before extraordinary items divided by assets (ib/at in Compustat).
+It is a measure of profitability.
 It is measured by taking the ratio of a company's net income divided by the value of its (lagged) assets.
 It is therefore indicative of a company's ability to effectively capitalize on the assets it has.
-In further analyses, we also show results using annual gross profits as an outcome, though we recognize that this is a somewhat imperfect measure of performance and thus prefer measures of profitability such as ROA.
-The metrics we use have been widely used in previous literature (e.g., Huang et al., 2015; Moniz, 2017; Symitsi et al., 2018).
+In further analyses, we also show results using the more easily interpretable measure of annual gross profits (in U.S. dollars) as an outcome (gp in Compustat), though we recognize that this is a somewhat imperfect measure of performance and thus prefer measures of profitability such as ROA.